9 Most Profitable Trees To Grow In Your Backyard | Planting Guide & FAQ

 You may also force your trees to grow tall and straight, which results in high-value timber but fewer nuts.
 Walnut is a very expensive wood that is used for carvings, furnishings, flooring, cabinets, and gunstocks.

-Walnuts, almonds, pistachio, macadamia, chestnut, and pine-nut are among the most popular nut trees to plant.
+Walnuts, almonds, pistachios, macadamia, chestnuts, and pine nuts are among the most popular nut trees to plant.

 8. Bonsai trees